 - Simmer until the squash is tender, about 3 to 5 minutes.
 Stir in the peas and barley.

 - When the stew returns to a simmer, add the oyster mushrooms, apple juice and salt to taste.
 Simmer for another 3-5 minutes and serve.

-We would love to hear from you if you decide to try this delicious recipe.
+I would love to hear from you if you decide to try this delicious recipe.
 Please feel free to comment and share your experiences below – and if you have a picture, EVEN BETTER!